Akebia quinata: The Exotic Chocolate Vine Every Gardener Should Know

 Pruning and Maintenance

 Since Akebia quinata is a fast grower, regular pruning is necessary to keep it tidy and manageable.
 Pruning should be done after flowering, usually in late spring.
-Focus on removing any dead or crossing stems and reducing the length of vigorous shoots to maintain shape.
+Focus on removing dead or crossing stems and reducing the length of vigorous shoots to maintain shape.

 Pest and Disease Resistance